-Caramelitas are my all-time favorite bar cookie.
-Gooey caramel, chocolate, and oatmeal—these cookies satisfy all of my sweet cravings, but I like to pretend they are a little bit healthy with the whole wheat flour.
+Oatmeal caramelitas are my all-time favorite bar cookie.
+With gooey caramel, chocolate, and oatmeal, these cookies satisfy all of my sweet cravings though I like to pretend they are a little bit healthy with the whole wheat flour.
 And they are an easy cookie to make with the kids.

 [Updated February 22, 2011.]